OWASP/www-policy/operational/covid-restrictions.md

 * Shared services, physical gathering or coworking spaces, travel expenses, and event expenses are subject to pre-approval per the following sections; and
 * Donations, sponsorships, or funding of external organizations require pre-approval, but we should be doing non-monetary donations or sponsorships rather than direct funding.

+During COVID, PPE, sanitization, and cleaning supplies are a fair and reasonable expense (see below in relation to gaining approval for physical gatherings).
+If you do not have pre-approval for a physical gathering, no expenses will be paid, including for PPE.

+Other than these caps and approval criteria, the current expense policy and procedures should be followed.

 ## Shared Services Preferred